TheEucatastrophe/starwardodyssey/SRD/origins.md

 ---

-## 1 Escaped Experiment
+## 1 Spliced Experiment
-You were taken as a child for some clandestine purpose.
-As these things tend to go, an accident befell the facility holding you, resulting in your freedom.
+Taken as a child or grown in a lab?
+It matters not.
+For most of your life you were subject to all manner of cutting-edge science.
+As these things tend to go, however, an 'accident' befell the facility holding you, and you made a run for the door.

 **You Get:**
 - Bloodstained, white jumpsuit.